 Enjoy Xbox Cloud Gaming with the best Galaxy gamepads

 Razer's Xbox Kishi controller is almost identical to the standard version, but with some button change-outs.
 The old "left, right, and home" buttons have been replaced with View, Menu, and Xbox buttons.
 Everything else is the same, including the flexibility to be used with different-sized devices, to go along with the built-in USB-C for low-latency gaming.

 8Bitdo's controllers are some of the most popular, especially for retro gamers.
-So if you're someone who enjoys the older style of game controllers, then you'll love the Sn30 Pro - xCloud Edition.
+So if you're someone who enjoys the older style of game controllers, then you'll love the SN30 Pro for xCloud.
 The SN30 Pro features a detachable gaming clip, Bluetooth connectivity, and up to 18 hours of battery.

 Gaming is always better with a controller in hand

-The possibilities of mobile gaming continue to expand as more game developers take the time to add controller support to their games.
-So whether you want better control while playing the best Android games, or are keen on checking out Xbox Cloud Gaming, Bluetooth controllers can be a real game-changer for mobile gaming, and there are some really great options when looking for the best Android controllers.
+The possibilities of mobile gaming continue to expand as more game developers take the time to add controller support.
+Whether you want better control while playing the best Android games, or are keen on checking out Xbox Cloud Gaming, Bluetooth controllers can be a real game-changer for mobile gaming.
+There are some really great options when looking for the best Android controllers.

 Our top recommendation for the best Galaxy game controller goes to the Razer Kishi, which offers the best value for your money thanks to its ease-of-use, flexibility to be used with myriad device sizes, and its built-in USB-C port for low-latency gaming.